-We will not receive any proceeds from the resale of shares of Common Stock by the pursuant to the SEPA.
+We will not receive any proceeds from the resale of shares of Common Stock by the Selling Securityholders, including Yorkville.

-Selling Securityholders and Yorkville.
 However, we may receive up to \$50,000,000 in aggregate gross proceeds from sales of our shares of Common Stock to Yorkville that we may, in our discretion, elect to make, from time to time after the date of this prospectus,

-We could also receive up to an aggregate of approximately $X \$ million if all of the Warrants held by the Selling Securityholders are exercised for cash.
+We could also receive up to an aggregate of approximately \$2 million if all of the Warrants held by the Selling Securityholders are exercised for cash.
 However, we will only receive such proceeds if and when the holders of the Warrants exercise the Warrants for cash.
-The exercise of the Warrants, and any proceeds we may receive from any their exercise, are highly dependent on the price of any our shares of Common Stock and the spread between the exercise price of the Warrants and the price of our Common Stock at the time of exercise.
-We have (i) 23,000,000 outstanding Public Warrants to purchase 23,000,000 shares of our Common Stock, exercisable at an exercise price of \$[ share, and (ii) the Sponsor's Warrants to purchase 889,364 shares of our Common Stock, exercisable at an exercise price of \$[ ] per share.
-If the market price of our Common Stock is less than the exercise price of a holder's Warrants, it is unlikely that holders will , 2024, the closing price of our Common Stock was exercise their Warrants.
-As of ] per share.
+The exercise of the Warrants, and any proceeds we may receive from any exercise, are highly dependent on the price of any our shares of Common Stock and the spread between the exercise price of the Warrants and the price of our Common Stock at the time of exercise.
+We have (i) 23,000,000 outstanding Public Warrants to purchase 23,000,000 shares of our Common Stock, exercisable at an exercise price of \$2.30 per share, and (ii) the Sponsor's Warrants to purchase 889,364 shares of our Common Stock, exercisable at an exercise price of \$2.30 per share.
+If the market price of our Common Stock is less than the exercise price of a holder's Warrants, it is unlikely that holders will exercise their Warrants.
+As , 2024, the closing price of our Common Stock was $\$] per share.
 There can be no assurance that our Warrants will be in the money prior to their expiration.
 Our Public Warrants under certain conditions, as described in the warrant agreement, are redeemable by us at a price of \$0.01 per Public Warrant.
 The Sponsor's Warrants are not redeemable and are exercisable on a cash or cashless basis; if the Sponsor's Warrants are exercised on a "cashless basis," whether or not a Sponsor's Warrant is in the money, we will not receive cash for such exercise.
-As such, it is possible that we may never generate any cash proceeds from the exercise of our Warrants termination of applicable lock-up periods.
-See the section entitled "Certain Relationships and Related Party Transactions" for further discussion.
+As such, it is possible that we may never generate any cash proceeds from the exercise of our Warrants.